• Home

 Picture

-As per tradition, this year Martin Chrestensen will again offer insights into the world of Japanese calligraphy in his workshop.
+As per tradition, Martin Chrestensen will again this year offer insights into the world of Japanese calligraphy in his workshop.
 Come and try out calligraphy for yourself, or admire the art created by Martin.

 "Under mit udvekslingsophold på Dōshisha University i Kyoto fik jeg rig mulighed for at dygtiggøre mig i forskellige stilarter og som resultatet af min træning fik mestret mere end bare de basale teknikker.
 Min kunst er unik, personlig og hundrede procent med respekt for den traditionelle japanske filosofi bag denne kunstform."